 Who has been part of the project development?

 A Council project team has been set up, with Richard Dahlenburg as Project Manager.
-Wildlands have been contracted to deliver the first two years of the restoration work.
+Wildland Consultants Limited have been contracted to deliver the first three years of the restoration work.
 A stakeholder group of iwi and conservation partners and reserve users has been guiding the planning for the Reserve.

 How is this being funded?